 Q: What happens if my child gets hurt during school hours?

-A: Accidents are reported in writing daily.
+A: The health and safety of every student is our school's top priority.
+Any accidents are reported in writing daily.
 If more urgent care is required, you would be contacted as soon as possible.

 Q: What happens if my child gets sick during the school day?